ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-removal.md

 The migrated VMs and logs can be manually backed up or deleted.

-## Logging in to the HCX Management Portal
+## Logging in to the HCX management portal
 {: #hcxclient-removal-uninstall-log-hcxmp}

-The Hybrid Cloud Services deployment can be administered from the Management Portal by using a browser-based user interface.
+The Hybrid Cloud Services deployment can be administered from the management portal by using a browser-based user interface.

 1. In a web browser, enter the IP address that is assigned to the Hybrid Cloud Services, and specify the port number 9443.
 For example, `https://HCXip:9443`.
 2. The Hybrid Cloud Services user interface opens in a web browser window by using SSL.
 If necessary, accept the security certificate.
 The VMware Hybridity and Networking log in screen opens.